 - Flush the hot water line to remove any debris inside the valve.

-- If the problem still persists, then immediately call for a hot water plumbing expert.
+- If the problem persists, then immediately call for a hot water plumbing expert.
+They have a plumbing code for fixing your tempering valve.

 To Sum It All Up